Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Unified Formalisms

 \section{Unified Formalisms}

-Given the large number of examples of models exhibiting QMBS, there have been several attempts to unify them into systematic formalisms~\cite{mori2017eth, mark2020unified, moudgalya2020eta, pakrouski2020many, ren2020quasisymmetry, odea2020from}.
-However, in spite of these works, it is not clear to date whether any of these are exhaustive, and the precise relations between these formalisms are yet to be worked out.
-We now give a broad overview of the different approaches to unify QMBS, which roughly fall into three categories.
+Given the large number of models exhibiting QMBS, there have been several attempts to unify them into systematic formalisms~\cite{mori2017eth, mark2020unified, moudgalya2020eta, pakrouski2020many, ren2020quasisymmetry, odea2020from}.
+In spite of these works, it is not clear to date whether any of these are exhaustive, and the precise relations between these formalisms are yet to be carefully worked out.
+Nevertheless, we now give a broad overview of the different approaches to unify QMBS, which roughly fall into three categories.
+Throughout this section, we use $H_{\scar}$ to denote the Hamiltonian of interest, i.e., the one with QMBS eigenstates, $\mT$ to denote the subspace spanned by the QMBS eigenstates, and $Q^\dagger$ to refer to the raising operator.
+In particular, we will frequently refer back to the example of the Hubbard model discussed in Sec.~\ref{subsec:SGAtowers}, where $H_{\scar}$ is given by Eq.~(\ref{eq:Int}).
+For convenience of illustration, we rewrite $H_{\scar}$ here and split it into three parts

+where we have used the same notation as Eq.~(\ref{eq:Int}).
+The subspace $\mT$ and the raising operator $Q^\dagger$ corresponding to this model are given by